lorenzotomasdiez/custom-patterns/README.md

   - Created a new repository on GitLab and uploaded all current work.
   - Started designing the "Select Payment Method" interface.
   - Conducted research on publishing a private npm package via GitLab's package registry.
 Plan to consult with Irene for further details and welcome any additional help.

+## Improve article

+`improve_article` is a custom pattern that can be used to enhance by improving writing quality, adding more information, or correcting errors.
+It is made for software development articles.
+It will return the same article enhanced.
+You can use your `pbpaste` to pipe the article to the pattern.

+## Translate article to Spanish

+`t_s_article` is a custom pattern that can be used to translate an article to Spanish.
+It is made for software development articles.
+It will return the same article translated to Spanish without touching the code blocks.

 ## Requirements